Cruise Complaints Introduction

 Everyone knows that alcohol on board cruise ships is expensive and not everyone wants to pay for overpriced drinks if they can avoid it.
 Even the so-called ‘Drinks Packages’ are not cheap and always come with restrictions and limits on what you can and can’t drink.
 So can you take alcohol onboard your cruise? – well yes and no.

-Most cruise lines would prefer you didn’t and either ban it completely or have strict limits as to how much you can take on board.
-Alcohol sales are an important income stream for the cruise lines, so it’s hardly a surprise that this is one of the most common niggles amongst many regular cruisers.
-Don’t be surprised if when you board, security confiscates your shore purchase of alcohol, returning it to you at the end of the cruise.
+Most cruise lines would prefer you didn’t and either ban it entirely or have strict limits on how much you can take on board and where you can consume it.
+Alcohol sales are an essential income stream for cruise lines, so it’s hardly a surprise that this is one of the most common niggles among many regular cruisers.

-One of the biggest complaints we hear is from soon-to-be passengers who become annoyed that their cruise fare has dropped after making their final payment.
-This is understandable but the reality is that neither the cruise line nor your travel agent is likely to tell you about this, so it is important to check cruise prices often and wait as long as possible to pay off your final balance.
-We use a cruise price alert site called cruisewatch.com to make us aware of price changes.
-This allows us to ask for a price match or upgrade.
+One of the biggest cruise complaints we hear is from soon-to-be passengers who become annoyed that their cruise fare has dropped after they make their final payment.
+This is understandable, but neither the cruise line nor your travel agent is likely to tell you about this, so it is essential to check cruise prices often and wait as long as possible to pay off your final balance.

 Poor Buffet Etiquette

-There is always plenty of food to go around when on your cruise!
-But sometimes you wouldn’t think so.
 It seems that some folks are so desperate for their next meal that all the common courtesies you would expect from your cruising companions get thrown out of the window.

 Common cruise complaints include queue jumping, poor hygiene, saving seats, eating in the queue, taking more than you can eat and not using the proper utensils to put food on your plate.
 Don’t be one of the small number of guests who make the buffet experience an unpleasant one for everyone else.